luiswirth/bsc-thesis/src/matter.typ

 $
 that gives each edge $e in Delta_1 (mesh)$ a positive length $f(e) in RR^+$.

-From this one can derive the facet-piecewise constant Regge metric.
+From this one can derive the cell-piecewise constant Regge metric.

 This gives us a simplicial Riemannian manifold.